lantelyes/uploadr/README.md

 # Uploadr

-Uploadr is a simple file storage server. it is a part of completed code challenge for Atrium LTS engineering.
+Uploadr is a simple file storage server.
+It is a part of completed code challenge for Atrium LTS engineering.

 ## Usage Notes:
-### Platform
+### Platform Compatability
-This has only been tested on Mac OSX 10.12 and python 2.7
+This has tested on the following platforms
+* Mac OSX 10.12 64-bit running python 2.7

 ### Authentication